 By Angie Chang (Director of Growth, Hackbright Academy)

-Women make up 5% of the technology industry and yet fill only 9% of executive roles in the field.
-These 12 female Chief Technology Officers (CTOs) are leading cutting-edge tech startups and companies, inspiring the next generation of female technology leaders!
+These 12 female Chief Technology Officers (CTOs) are leading cutting-edge tech startups and companies, inspiring the next generation of gender diverse technology leaders!

-Female CTOs are role models for women looking to pursue a career in engineering, from the young girls in Black Girls Code and Girls Who Code, to the women studying at the accelerated engineering school Hackbright Academy.
-Here are 12 women who are leading their engineering departments:
+Gender diverse CTOs are role models for emerging stars looking to pursue a career in engineering, from the young girls in Black Girls Code and Girls Who Code, to the women, gender diverse individuals, and their allies studying at the accelerated engineering school Hackbright Academy.
+Here are 12 leaders in their engineering departments:

 #1 – ActivityHero CTO Shilpa Dalmia